Automattic/color-studio/README.md

 # Generate the JSON file, the stylesheets, and the Sketch palette file
 yarn palette

-# Build the documentation and example assets from `docs-source`
+# Build the documentation and example assets from `docs/source`
 yarn docs
 yarn docs:watch